napari/docs/docs/developers/architecture/app_model.md

 prevent memory leakage.
 ```

-All commands have a string id (e.g. '`napari:layer:duplicate`').
-These are
+All commands have a string id (e.g. '`napari.window.file.open_files_dialog`').
-currently `CommandID` enums but we are considering changing to using
-plain strings to simplify decalaration of `Action`s.
+Some naming conventions:

+* use `.` to separate words
+* start with `napari` for builtin commands or the plugin name for plugin commands
+* `napari.window` prefix indicates the `napari` command is part of a GUI menu
+* the final word should be the name of the function callback

 {class}`app_model.types.CommandRule` class (of which {class}`app_model.types.Action`
 is a subclass) includes many fields to detail various aspects of commands.